crayon/aws-sagemaker-pipelines/README.md

 Generation of endpoint configuration uses `build_config_file.py` script in `deploy` folder to adjust `endpoint_config.json` based on user input.
 Script takes as an input following parameters:
 * `--endpoint-name` (optional): name of endpoint that is going to be deployed (defaults to "crayon-showcase-endpoint").
+* `--datacapture-s3`: S3 bucket used for data capture
 * `--model-execution-role`: ARN of execution role that will be used by deployed model
+* `--model-package-group-name`: specify name of model package group where model is registered (defaults to "crayonShowcasePackageGroup").
 * `--import-endpoint-config` (optional): file location of endpoint configuration file (defaults to "endpoint_config.json").
 * `--export-endpoint-config` (optional): file location of adjusted endpoint configuration file (defaults to "endpoint_config_adj.json").
 * `--log-level` (optional): Logging level of script, possible options 'DEBUG', 'INFO', 'WARN', 'ERROR', 'CRITICAL' (defaults to "INFO").